gaberull/CountingCards/README.md

 ## Features of CountingCards

-- Chooses how many decks of cards you want in the dealer's shoe
+- Choose how many decks of cards you want in the dealer's shoe
+- Choose how deep to set the cut card - This simluates a real world blackjack game and should affect one's counting and betting strategy.
+    - Play 100% of shoe (This isn't done in real life games)
+    - Play 90% of shoe
+    - Play 75% of shoe
+    - Play 50% of shoe
-- Chooses total number of players (e.g. choosing 4 would result in 3 computer players and him/herself)
+- Choose total number of players (e.g. choosing 4 would result in 3 computer players and him/herself)
 - Add funds to bankroll as desired
 - Check your own count of the shoe against the true count, kept by CountingCards
 - Track net win/loss over entire session
-- Select option from menu prompt to get optimal strategy for any hand against the dealer's shown card
-- Select option from menu prompt to get current count of deck
-- Select option from menu prompt to get the rules of the game
 - Computer players all play according to common basic strategy for their hand vs the dealer's shown card
 - In-hand menu of play options include:
     - Hit hand